Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 11](https://github.com/user-attachments/assets/c8a41203-21ea-4ab2-91a0-eb8f2bd2543c)

+Insight/Interpretation: Surprisingly, products with the lowest discount range (<10%) have the highest average rating (4.25).
+Conversely, products with the highest discount range (>50%) have a slightly lower average rating (4.03).
+The mid-range discounts (10–25% and 25–50%) fall in between, with averages of 4.15 and 4.08 respectively.

+This counter-intuitive finding suggests that high-quality or highly demanded products might not require aggressive discounting to achieve excellent ratings and attract buyers.
+It implies that customers are willing to pay closer to the actual price for products they perceive as superior.
+Conversely, while deep discounts can attract buyers, they might be slightly associated with products that receive marginally lower satisfaction scores, or they are strategically used for products that need a stronger push to sell.
+This challenges the notion that heavily discounted items are necessarily of lower quality, but rather highlights that strong products can maintain high ratings even without significant price cuts.

     12. Products with <1,000 Reviews
      - Method: Filter rating_count < 1,000, count rows.
      - Output:

 ![Task 12](https://github.com/user-attachments/assets/096ac8ac-17e6-48eb-9654-a965b6c6a708)

+Insight/Interpretation: The analysis reveals that 247 products have fewer than 1,000 reviews.
+This constitutes a notable portion of the total products (approximately 22.8% of the 1084 products in the analyzed dataset).

+The distribution of reviews is highly polarized:

+A significant number of products (411) have over 10,000 reviews, indicating highly popular and established items with massive customer engagement.
+In contrast, the 247 products with fewer than 1,000 reviews suggest they might be newer listings, niche products, or struggling to gain visibility and traction.
+For RetailTech Insights' clients, these low-review products present an opportunity for targeted marketing, review generation campaigns, or re-evaluation of their product-market fit.
+Understanding this distribution helps in prioritizing which products need attention to boost their online presence and customer feedback.

     13. Categories with Highest Discounts
      - Method: Pivot table with max discount_percentage per category.